commons-teaching/SBL.20004.2022_group_C_salvia/Report.md

 ##### Glutinaria

 Caffeic acid and rosmarinic acid belong to the same clusters.
 Rosmarinic acid is an ester of caffeic acid and 3,4-dihydroxyphenyllactic acid [5].
-Here we can see directly that in glutinaria subgenus the composition in caffeic acid is higher than the composition in romarinic acid.
-It's confirm what we see in piechart.
+In the network build by cytoscape, we can also put in evidence that the composition in caffeic acid is higher than the composition in romarinic acid.

 ![Caffeic acid and rosmarinic acid](https://user-images.githubusercontent.com/103578333/172063743-f0af1564-895a-4c6c-9543-84c0203b4923.png)

 ##### Heterosphace

-In the network, there isn't cluster predominantly for Heterosphace subgenus compound.
-Compared to other subgenus, two plants belong to Heterosphace while 3 plants for Glutinaria, 4 plants for Salvia and for Scabra too.
+In the network, there isn't cluster predominantly for the compounds of Heterosphace subgenus.
+Compared to other subgenus, two plants belong to Heterosphace while 3 plants to Glutinaria, 4 plants to both of them Salvia and Scabra.

 ##### Salvia

 In Salvia subgenus, carnosol is the second main natural product identified.
-For the other subgenus this compund is really less abundant (glutinaria: 189<sup>th</sup> place, heterosphace: 86<sup>th</sup> place and sclarea: 109<sup>th</sup> place).
+For the other subgenus this compund is really less abundant.
 When we look closer into data, we can observed that carnosol is for all three Salvia Officinalis (2<sup>th</sup> place) but for Salvia Interrupta and Salvia Candelabrum is identified but less present.
 Therefore carnosol seems to be more specific to Salvia Officinalis than to subgenus Salvia.
-In the following cluster, the only compound name given among all nods is carnosol.
+In the following cluster, the only compound identified and named among all nods is carnosol.

 ![Carnosol](https://user-images.githubusercontent.com/103578333/172056490-5b1901a6-3dcc-479e-9265-97accf4122ec.png)

-The size of the nods is adjused based on Salvia subgenus.
+The size of nods is adjused based on Salvia subgenus.
 We can directly understand that the composition in rosmarinic acid and caffeic acid in Salvia subgenus is similar.
 This is a difference with Glutinaria subgenus where caffeic acid is more present than rosmarinic acid.

 ![Rosmarinic acid](https://user-images.githubusercontent.com/103578333/172056068-7642b9af-4d60-4f8e-8787-d185f318c6d5.png)

-In this network Salvia Candelabrum is not defined as part of subgenus Salvia.
-When we compared the metaboloms of Salvia subgenus and Salvia candelabrum there is no clue that shows a link to a subgenus.
+In the network n°1, Salvia Candelabrum is not defined as part of subgenus Salvia.
+When we compared the metaboloms of Salvia subgenus and Salvia candelabrum there is no clue that shows a link to a specific subgenus.

 ##### Sclarea